pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 });
 ```
 You can continue playing with the explorer and create one or two more queries.
-Make sure you save them so because you are going to need the code for embedding in the next step of the guide.
+Make sure you save them because you are going to need the code for embedding in the next step of the guide.

 # Visualising your data reactively

 After collecting data and analyzing it, it is time to build the dashboard.
 First, include the [Keen.IO JavaScript SDK ](https://github.com/keen/keen-js) in the Ruby on Rails application.
-There are many ways to do this, but for the sake of simplicity, you can do this by simply adding it to your applicaiton layout:
+There are many ways to do this, but for the sake of simplicity, you can simply incldue the javascript file from a CDN into your applicaiton layout:

 ```html
 <!-- app/views/layouts/applicaiton.html.erb -->